WebRTCGame/Book-Writing-System/copilot-instructions/COPILOT_INSTRUCTIONS.md

 End of document.

 ## Copilot-managed checks & responsibilities
-- The assistant (Copilot) is designated to run checks locally on demand and is responsible for executing the Full-check pass described above.
+- The assistant (Copilot) **simulates** checks and produces deterministic, machine-readable artifacts (simulated continuity reports, checks reports, and rewrite suggestions); Copilot does **not** execute repository `.py` scripts on the user's machine by itself.
-- Invocation: user prompt examples:
+- Invocation: user prompt examples (simulation):
-  - "Run full check now and return checks_report and continuity reports."
+  - "Simulate a full check and return checks_report and continuity reports."
-  - "Run checks for chap-03 only and summarize high-severity issues."
+  - "Simulate checks for chap-03 only and summarize high-severity issues."
-- Execution rules:
+- Execution rules (simulation-first):
-  - Always run locally / self-hosted / free-only tools (python tools/run_checks.py --full).
-  - Produce per-chapter continuity_report.jsonc and an aggregated checks-report JSONC under story/continuity/.
-  - Update affected chapter metadata with a `checks` object: { last_run, report, continuity_report, status } and append a revision_history entry noting the run and its outcome.
+  - Copilot will **simulate** schema validation, ID/cross-reference checks, tone/rhythm checks, PII detection, and assessment heuristics and present a checks_report-like summary.
+  - If the user explicitly requests that the checks be executed locally, Copilot will provide the exact commands to run (e.g., `python tools/run_checks.py --full`) and clear instructions on how to run them and interpret results, but the user runs them locally — Copilot will not run them itself.
+  - When simulating a run, Copilot will state which artifacts it would write (e.g., `story/continuity/checks-report-<ts>.jsonc`) and provide a human-readable summary of simulated issues.
+  - Copilot will also indicate any file edits it would make (annotations, rewrites) and require explicit confirmation before writing files in-repo.
 - Remediation policy:
-  - For error-level issues, report results and recommended actions; do NOT auto-apply destructive fixes without explicit author approval.
+  - For error-level issues, Copilot will report results and recommended actions; it will not auto-apply destructive fixes without explicit author approval.
-  - For low-risk fixes (typos, metadata formatting) the assistant MAY apply changes automatically if the user has given prior permission; record such automated actions in revision_history with tool metadata.
+  - For low-risk fixes (typos, metadata formatting) the assistant may apply changes automatically only when the user has given prior permission; record such automated actions in `revision_history` with tool metadata.
+  - NOTE: tone/act annotation suggestions from `tools/plan_rhythm.py` may be auto-applied in-place when `story_config.acts.auto_apply_annotations` is true (the default in this repository); such actions are recorded with an `apply-results-<ts>.jsonc` artifact and revision_history entries.
+Substantive rewrites still require explicit author approval unless `auto_rewrite_enabled` is set and within configured limiters.
 - Reporting & follow-up:
-  - When checks complete, return a concise summary (errors/warnings/info counts), paths to report artifacts, and prioritized recommended fixes.
+  - After a simulated run, Copilot returns a concise summary (errors/warnings/info counts), sample artifacts and their paths, and prioritized recommended fixes.
-  - For continuity contradictions, include suggested fixes and require explicit approval before applying substantive changes.
+  - For continuity contradictions, Copilot will include suggested fixes and require explicit approval before applying substantive changes.
 - Privacy & sourcing:
   - Any checks that query external sources must follow the free-only MCP/search policy and include `sources` entries with attribution and retrieval_date.
-- Example user prompt:
+- Example user prompts and behaviors:
-  - "Copilot, run the full check (python tools/run_checks.py --full), attach the checks_report and continuity reports, and list recommended fixes (do not apply any fixes)."
+  - "Simulate the full check and show top issues" → Copilot: provides a simulated checks_report summary and exact local command to run the real script.
+  - "Apply planner suggestions and then simulate a check" → Copilot: applies metadata annotations only after confirmation, writes `apply-results` (if editing files), and simulates a follow-up checks_report.

 ## Automated iterative rewrite loop